firefoxxy8/matchmaker/works/bible_kjv/psalms.md

 <p id="psa-84:12">O LORD of hosts, blessed is the man that trusteth in thee.</p>

-<p id="psa-85:1"><To the chief Musician, A Psalm for the sons of Korah.> LORD, thou hast been favourable unto thy land: thou hast brought back the captivity of Jacob.</p>
+<p id="psa-85:1">LORD, thou hast been favourable unto thy land: thou hast brought back the captivity of Jacob.</p>

 <p id="psa-85:2">Thou hast forgiven the iniquity of thy people, thou hast covered all their sin.
 Selah.</p>